rooklift/kikashi/README.md

 Kikashi is a Go / Baduk / Weiqi library for Golang.
 In particular, it deals with SGF.

+This repo is now archived, but I have a similar project at [fohristiwhirl/sgf](https://github.com/fohristiwhirl/sgf).

 ## Notes

 * Coordinates are zeroth indexed, from top left (0,0).